rngKomorebi/daplis/README.md

 Some functions (mainly the plotting ones) save plots as pictures in the .png format, creating a folder for the output in the same folder that holds the data.
-Others (such as delta_t.py for collecting timestamp differences in the given time window) save .csv files with the processed data for easier and faster plotting.
+Others (such as delta_t.py for collecting timestamp differences in the given time window) save .csv or .feather files with the processed data for easier and faster plotting.

 Additionally, a standalone repo with an application for online plotting